vineshgvk/PII-Data/README.md

   </a>
 </p>
 <br>

-The advent of AI heightens the risk of data and identity theft, with many scams stemming from data breaches and stolen Personally Identifiable Information (PII).

 The post-pandemic era has witnessed a significant shift among educational institutions towards online teaching and the widespread adoption of digital tools for various academic activities.
 E-Learning platforms such as Coursera, Udemy, and others have gained immense popularity due to their affordability and high-quality education they offer.